+- B.S./B.A. from a regionally accredited program

+- •

-- BS/BA from a regionally accredited program - Associate Degree in Nursing from a regionally accredited program - Earned grade point average of 3.90-5 or higher on 4.00 scale in all work attempted while registered as an upper division applicant while working on a baccalaureate degree. - Current license as a registered nurse in the State of Florida - Three letters of recommendation - Current resume or curriculum vitae
+- Earned grade point average of 3.00 or higher on 4.00 scale in all work attempted while registered as an upper division applicant while working on a baccalaureate degree.

+- Current license as a registered nurse

+- Three letters of recommendation

+- Current resume or curriculum vitae

-- Written statement of professional goals - A personal interview with a designated faculty member may also be required, as well as other admission requirements - Completion of the following courses with a letter grade of "B/S" or greater and a GPA of 3.00 or better: - Students must complete all undergraduate requirements in 3 semesters of study to start master's courses in the 4th semester of study.
+- Written statement of professional goals - A personal interview with a designated faculty member may also be required, as well as other admission requirements - Completion of the bridge courses with a letter grade of "B/S" or greater and a GPA of 3.00 or better: Consult the website for the listing of bridge courses. - For the Nurse Anesthesia Concentration, the Graduate Record Examination (GRE) is required.
+Graduate Record Examination (GRE) taken within five (5) years of application.
+Competitive score on the GRE.